We’re delighted that you’re thinking of applying to study and train with us. We hope the information below will help you to make your decision.

 London Contemporary Dance School complies with the GDPR 2018.

 For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
-The OfS will start publishing providers on its Register from July 2018.
-We have made an application to register and expect a decision by [July/September] 2018.
-No provider will be able to confirm whether student support is available until it has a decision from the OfS.
+Conservatoire of Dance and Drama (of which LCDS is a member of), is listed as a registered provider in the Office for Students (OfS) register of English higher education providers.